HCDigitalScholarship/ticha-magic/README.md

 optional arguments:
-  -h, --help            show this help message and exit
-                        which text's formatting to use when converting -t, --text {levanto-arte,levanto-catechismo,cordova-arte}
+  -h, --help            show this help message and exit -t, --text {levanto-arte,levanto-catechismo,cordova-arte}
-  -d, --debug           print debugging output
+                        text ID indicating what formatting to use when converting -d, --debug           print debugging output
 ```